KArbeRes/MagentaA11yV2/public/content/documentation/web/component/progress-indicator.md

    - Use `role="progressbar"`.

 ### Group
-   - If the progress bar is describing another region of the page, use `aria-describedby="progressbar-id"` with its paired `id="progressbar-id` to connect the two elements.
+   - If the progress bar is describing another region of the page, use `aria-describedby="progressbar-id"` with its paired `id="progressbar-id"` to connect the two elements.

 ### State
    - The state will be read out to the screen reader user by default.